 Tower fans are generally pretty affordable.
-The bestselling fans on Amazon, Home Depot and Lowes are comparably priced to the ones on our site.
-In fact, many of those fans are included on our site.
-The majority of tower are priced $50 to $120.
+The bestselling fans on Amazon, Home Depot and Lowes are comparably priced to the ones in this guide.
+In fact, many of those fans are included here.
+The majority of tower fans are priced between $50 and $120.

-Fans with special features like the Dyson AM07 tower fan are twice as much costing around $350.
-Dysons have a unique, stylish, multifunctional design.
-Dyson fans run relatively quiet and are easy to clean and maintain.
+Tower fans with special features like Dyson's fans will cost twice as much – around $350.
+Dyson fans have a unique, stylish, multifunctional design.
+They run relatively quietly, and are easy to clean and maintain.
 There’s no denying that they are attractive and effective at creating strong air channels in a room.

-Nonetheless, the other fans in our lineup perform at a comparable level for a fraction of the price.
+However, the other tower fans in our lineup perform at a comparable level, and for a fraction of the price.
 There are a lot of options out there, many of them quite affordable.

-Do I need a tower fan, a desk fan or a pedestal fan?
+What's the difference between a tower fan, desk fan and pedestal fan?

-The type of fan you need really depends on three factors: - room size, budget and personal preference.
-Having a clear plan about fan placement is a great way to decide on what type of fan you need.
+The type of fan you need really depends on three factors: room size, budget and personal preference.
+Having a clear plan about fan placement is a great way to decide on which type of fan you need.